 Just because information is on the Internet doesn't mean it's accurate or appropriate.
 In fact, sometimes it's downright harmful and alarming!
+Information from the internet can be used in the short term until you consult with your cleft team, who can recommend the best feeder for your child.

-Go to www.Cleftline.org as your first stop on the web, and then rely on your cleft palate team to recommend other reputable sources of information.
+Go to www.ACPAcares.org as your first stop on the web, and then rely on your cleft palate team to recommend other reputable sources of information.